-Citation with stable link: Philip A. Harland, 'Indian wisdom: Naked philosophers and wise diviners in the Alexander Romance (fourth century CE and earlier),' Last modified October 27, 2022, http://philipharland.com/Blog/?p=10361.
+Citation with stable link: Philip A. Harland, 'Indian wisdom: Naked philosophers and wise diviners in the Alexander Romance (fourth century CE and earlier),' Ethnic Relations and Migration in the Ancient World, last modified January 22, 2023, https://philipharland.com/Blog/?p=10361.

 Comments: Beyond starting the entire narrative with a royal Egyptian wise man who ends up becoming Alexander’s father (on which go to this link), the Alexander Romance (which came to be written down in the period from 140-340 CE, if not before in some cases) incorporates other encounters between the adult Alexander and legendary foreign wise men, in this case wise men at the edges of the earth in India.
 The Indian gymnosophists present their wisdom which includes hesitation about Alexander’s conquests.
 When Alexander encounters the naked philosophers, he is presented as a son to his wise father Nektanebos in being able to talk at their level.
 In this respect, there are some similarities with Philostratos’ story of Apollonios of Tyana’s journey to these Indian wise men (link).